bettycode/README-Generator/README.md

 # Questions

-If you have any questions about the repo, open an issue or contact BB directly BB@B.COM.
+If you have any questions about the repo,pleas open an issue.
+Or contact @bettycode using this Email: betty.haile.us@gmail.com